sujonraihan/ibcs/Storage/module2-storage-center-hardware.md

 ## Summary

-Storage Center Hardware হল একটি comprehensive solution যা বিভিন্ন performance এবং capacity requirements meet করতে পারে। Proper hardware selection এবং configuration এর মাধ্যমে optimal performance achieve করা যায়।
+Storage Center Hardware is a comprehensive solution that can meet various performance and capacity requirements.
+Optimal performance can be achieved through proper hardware selection and configuration.

 **Key Takeaways:**
 - Choose appropriate controller based on requirements